Northern Edition

 Dan Biggar Bio

-Dan Biggar is a distinguished fly-half who represents Toulon.
-One of the greats of modern rugby, he made more than 100 appearances for Wales between 2008 and 2023.
+One of the greats of modern rugby, Dan Biggar made more than 100 appearances for Wales between 2008 and 2023.
 Plus, he toured with the British and Irish Lions twice (2017 and 2021).
+He retired from all forms of rugby in 2025.

 Born in Morriston, Swansea in 1989, Dan Biggar came through the Ospreys development pathway.
 He made his debut for the senior side at the age of 18.
 Four years later, aged just 22, he became the youngest player to make 100 appearances for the side.

 Biggar stayed with Ospreys until 2018, when he signed for Northampton Saints.
-During his time with Ospreys, he gained several honours, with highlights including scoring the match-winning conversion in the 2012 Pro12 Grand Final, as well as several Celtic League titles.
+During his time with Ospreys, he earned several honours.
+Most notably, he scored the match-winning conversion in the 2012 Pro12 Grand Final.
 He then enjoyed continued success with Northampton, where he lifted the Premiership Rugby Cup in 2019.

 In 2022, Biggar left Northampton for Toulon.
-He’s remained with the French outfit ever since.
-However, he will retire at the conclusion of this year’s edition of the Top 14
+He then represented the French giants for several seasons before he officially hung up his boots at the end of the 2024-25 Top 14 season.

 Dan Biggar made his international debut at the age of 19, having previously played at U18 level for Wales.
 Despite missing out on the Welsh squad for the 2011 World Cup, he finally got to establish himself in the number 10 shirt and was a key part of Wales' victory in the 2013 and 2021 Six Nations Championships.